algorithmiaio/dev-center/_pages/algorithm-development/source-control-management.md

 #### Managing your GitLab authorization

-If you want to review your GitLab authorization status, you can visit your user settings page.
-Simply scroll to the "Source Control Management" section to view any prior GitLab authorizations, or to connect your account.
+If you want to review your GitLab authorization status, you can visit your account settings page.
+Simply scroll to the "Source Code Management" section to view any prior GitLab authorizations, or to connect your account.

-**Enterprise Users:** By default, on new Algorithmia clusters algorithm source code can only be hosted internally within the Algorithmia platform.
-As such, you may not see GitLab listed within the above section until your administrator enables GitLab as a source host.
-{: .notice-info}

 #### Troubleshooting GitLab-hosted algorithms

-With the source for your algorithm hosted externally, there is a chance that our connection to GitLab could become disrupted.
-When this happens, it could be due to one of the following:
+If we experience a temporary disruption in connectivity with GitLab, your source code will be unavailable for modification during the duration of that disruption.
+The following are some additional scenarios under which algorithm source code won't be available, to help you troubleshoot.

 ##### Your repository's deploy key was removed